azuer88/django-webapp-initscript/README.md

 It will create a configuration file for supervisord to run the gunicorn app and monitor it.

 It will create a configuration file for nginx using a virtual named host.
-All requests (that is not static) is passed on the gunicorn unix socket.
+All requests (that is not static) is passed on to the gunicorn unix socket.